 But I tried my best because I wanted to help them live a better life, but I just couldn’t take it anymore.
-I was so miserable.
-Which wasn’t helped by my counsellor at the time.
-The counsellor I was seeing turned their back on me when I needed help with managing this situation (My Experience With One-To-One Therapy).
+I was so miserable, which wasn’t helped by my counsellor at the time.
+The counsellor I was seeing turned their back on me when I needed help with managing this situation (My Experience Of Being In One-To-One Schema Therapy).
 I just couldn’t be in that situation any longer because it was making me act in ways I really didn’t like.

 When I couldn’t take the drunken abuse, the lies, and the manipulation anymore, I asked them to move back in with their family.
-I had hoped this might at least galvinise them to work on the issues they were trying to hide through self-medication.
-But instead, they found themselves a live in nanny job with a single father, within a few weeks of leaving mine.
+I had hoped this might at least galvanise them to work on the issues they were trying to hide through self-medication.
+But instead, they found themselves a live-in nanny job with a single father within a few weeks of leaving mine.

 When they called to tell me this news from this new home, they were clearly drunk.
 I could always tell when they were drunk just by the way they talked.
 I could tell when they’d been drinking by subtle changes even during their initial tipsy stage.